NZ22/CS466-Final-Project/README.md

 > python3 protein.py
 <p> Run the global alignment algorithm on the cytochrome b mitochondrion protein sequences for 20+ species in comparison to humans <p>
 <p><p>
-<p> Note: protein.py imports from global_alignment.py, please keep them in the same directory <p>
+<p> Note: protein.py imports from global_alignment.py, please keep them in the same directory.
+Both programs are designed to run in pure Python, no other packages are needed. <p>